boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Security Considerations

-DNS clients communicating with DNS servers discovered using DNR MUST employ one of the following measures to prevent DNS response forgery attacks:
+DNS clients communicating with DNS resolvers discovered using DNR MUST employ one of the following measures to prevent DNS response forgery attacks:

 1. Establish an authenticated secure connection to the DNS resolver.